MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 Additional services such as Azure Event Hub, Azure IoT Hub, Azure Stream Analytics, and Azure Machine Learning can optionally be created.

 > [!IMPORTANT]
-> A **data integration** is responsible for ingestion of external data into a read data source.
-The data should avoid having any data transformations applied to it apart from data quality checks and application of data types.
+> A **data integration** is responsible for ingesting external data into a read data source.
+Apart from data quality checks and other applied data, the data should avoid having other data transformations applied to it.

 For more information, see [Data landing zone data integrations](./architectures/data-landing-zone-data-integration.md).

 ### Data products

-A data product is anything that drives business value, such as reports, workbooks, a bespoke database, or a data API.
-It can use other services and technologies that aren't part of data landing zone core architecture such as:
+A data product is anything that drives business value, including reports, workbooks, a distinct database, or a data API.
+It can use the following services and technologies that don't belong to a data landing zone's core architecture:

 - Reporting with niche requirements, like compliance, tax reporting, HR, and others.
 - Specialized capabilities that address gaps in the baseline policies.